PeterDaveHello/dnslow.me/README.md

 Your advertisement and threat blocking, privacy-first, encrypted DNS.

-All DNS requests will be protected with [threat-intelligence feeds](https://github.com/PeterDaveHello/threat-hostlist), Newly Registered Domain feeds, AD-blocking feeds, and then randomly distributed to some other DNS resolvers for enhanced privacy.
+All DNS requests will be protected with [threat-intelligence feeds](https://github.com/PeterDaveHello/threat-hostlist), [Newly Registered Domain](https://github.com/PeterDaveHello/nrd-list-downloader) feeds(paid feed included), AD-blocking feeds, and then randomly distributed to some other DNS resolvers for enhanced privacy.

 Only DoH(DNS over HTTPS), DoT(DNS over TLS), and DoQ(DNS over Quic) protocol are provided, plain-text DNS is not supported here.